 The Need For procedural Fairness

-The need for procedural fairness as part of a workplace investigation are a necessary process for employers in order to investigate complaints or allegations against employees in the workplace.
-Conducting a proper workplace investigation shows your employees that you respect them and their rights, leading to a better organizational workplace culture culture in which employees are committed and motivated to work for the good of the organization.
+The need for procedural fairness as part of a workplace investigation are a necessary process for employers in order to investigate complaints.
+Or allegations against employees in the workplace.
+Conducting a proper workplace investigation shows your employees that you respect them and their rights.
+This leads to a better organizational workplace culture culture in which employees are committed and motivated to work for the good of the organization.
 But how should an employer conduct a workplace investigation?

 How to Have a Successful Workplace Investigation (with procedural fairness)